n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 (Int) debugB = 20
 ```

-Now that we have our Int values in memory we can begin to overwrite the values by using the expression or `expr` keyword.
+Now that we have our Int values in memory, we can begin to overwrite the values by using the expression or `expr` keyword.
 This will allow us to rewrite the expression and modify the values at runtime - similar to frida.

 Using the following and modifying debugA we can set it to the value of -100.